HewlettPackard/PacketRusher/lib/gtp5g/README.md

 Due to the evolution of Linux kernel, this module would not work with every kernel version.
 Please run this module with kernel version `5.0.0-23-generic`, upper than `5.4` (Ubuntu 20.04) or RHEL8.

-Please check the [libgtp5gnl](https://github.com/free5gc/libgtp5gnl) version is the same as gtp5g, because the type translating between libgtp5gnl and gtp5g had been changed.

 ## Usage
 ### Compile
 ```